 - Cardholder seldom or never uses the card.

 - Cardholder is no longer employed by the university.

 - Cardholder is requested to surrender card due to violation of policies.

 - Cardholder/department decides to no longer participate in the program.

 In addition, the university has the right to cancel the card of any employee at its discretion.

-- If a purchase is not approved by VISA, the vendor can call the card provider directly to determine the reason, or the cardholder may call the card provider at (888) 449-2273.
+- If a purchase is not approved by MasterCard, the vendor can call the card provider directly to determine the reason, or the cardholder may call the card provider at (888) 449-2273.

 - The procedures below should be noted when returning an item.

 - For a purchase made in person, return the item directly to the vendor and obtain a credit receipt.
 Cash refunds are prohibited.

 - For a purchase by phone, mail, or fax: